How to setup a Q Root Node

 Find additional peers

-In case you cannot connect to the client with the normal configuration, we recommend that you add an additional flag referring to our additional peers ($BOOTNODE1_ADDR/$BOOTNODE2_ADDR/$BOOTNODE3_ADDR):
+In case your client can't connect with the default configuration, we recommend that you add an additional flag referring to one of our additional peers ($BOOTNODE1_ADDR

 testnet-rootnode: